Diaminopimelate decarboxylase: Structure

 DAPDC is a PLP-dependent enzyme belonging to the alanine racemase family.
 This enzyme is generally dimeric with each monomer containing two domains.
 The first domain is the N-terminal α/β-barrel that binds the PLP to the active site lysine residue.
 The second domain is the C-terminal β-sandwich.
 The active site is formed from residues present in both domains resulting in two active sites within the dimer.

 DAPDC is stereochemically specific due to the opposing chiralities at each terminus of diaminopimelate.
 In order for the L-lysine to be generated over D-lysine, decarboxylation must occur at the D-terminus.
 Whether DAPDC recognizes the terminus or not is dependent on the formation of a Schiff base with PLP.

 While the majority of DAPDC found in various species of bacteria have the same basic components, not all species follow the same structure.
 Some species of bacteria, such as Mycobacterium tuberculosis have been observed as a tetramer.
 The tetramer is shaped like a ring with the active sites accessible from the inside of the enzyme.

 Mechanism

-The first step in the mechanism is the same as for all type III PLP-dependent enzymes; the formation of a Schiff base with the substrate amino group.
+The first step in the mechanism is the formation of a Schiff base with the substrate amino group.
 The lysine residue binding PLP to the structure is replaced by diaminopimelate.
 DAPDC then uses the interaction of 3 residues (Arginine, Aspartate, and Glutamate) within the active site to identify the D-stereocenter.
 The DAP is decarboxylated and then stabilized by PLP.
 It is not clear which general acid protonates after decarboxylation, but there is speculation that the lysine residue is the donor.